dotlang/language/README.md

 You can add compiler directives to the code.
 These directives give compiler additional information about the code which can be used to generate correct machine code.
 These are like Java's annotations or C# attributes.
 They all start with at sign (`@`).
 Below is a list of them:

 - `@`: Insert runtime assertations (pre/post-requisite for a method) defined before function definition (e.g. `@(x>0) int func1(int x) { ... }@($!=0)`).
 - `@basedOn`: Indicate this class implements methods of another interface or this interface includes another interface.
-If used against a primitive type, it will declare an enumerated type which is explained in the corresponding section.
+If used against a primitive type, it will declare an extended primitive which can also be used for enumerated type.
+This is explained in the corresponding section.
 - `@annotate` (or `@@`): Apply a custom annotation (e.g. `@@class1 {1, 2, 3}`).
 - `@expose`: Delegate some method calls to a class member.
 This can be done for all public methods of the class member (`@expose`), some of them (`@expose(method1, method2)`) or all except some (`@expose(!method1, !method2)`).
 - `@template`: Explained in the corresponding section.